Skip to main content

 • 2.0.1 — the modern standard.
 New device model, security profiles, enhanced smart charging.

-OCPI (Open Charge Point Interface) handles communication between different EV charging platforms — typically between a CPO (Charge Point Operator) and an eMSP (e-Mobility Service Provider).
+OCPI is the platform-to-platform protocol that connects two charging backends.
+OCPI (Open Charge Point Interface), governed by the EVRoaming Foundation, handles communication between different EV charging platforms — typically between a CPO (Charge Point Operator) and an eMSP (e-Mobility Service Provider).
+It never touches a charger directly.

 It covers: